-• This course explores the theory and practice of counseling for health behavior change with a focus on application of Motivational Interviewing skills to cancer-related and other health-risk behaviors.
-The stages of behavior change are introduced using the framework of the Transtheoretical Model along with social learning theory.
-Elements of the therapeutic alliance and the principles of harm reduction are introduced along with socializing the patient to motivational health behavior change counseling.
-Modeling through role play is used to develop and refine a student's ability to identify risk, assess readiness for change, and offer messages designed to strengthen the patient's commitment to change.
-Observations of self-help and patient support group sessions are used to further socialize students to the degree to which individuals are committed to change.
-These experiences shall help the student develop an intimate understanding of the process of change and thereby increase empathy for patients attempting to improve their own health behaviors and adhere to challenging treatment regimens.
+Course Description: This course will explore the theory and practice of counseling for health behavior change with a focus on application of Motivational Interviewing skills to health-risk behaviors.
+The stages of behavior change will be introduced using the frameworks of the Transtheoretical Model, social learning theories, and self-determination theory.
+Elements of the therapeutic alliance and the principles of harm reduction will be introduced along with aligning with the patient through strategic health behavior change counseling.
+Modeling through role play will be used to develop and refine the student's ability to identify behavioral risks, assess readiness for change, and use effective communication skills to elicit the patient's commitment to change.
+Observations of self-help and patient support group sessions will be used to further socialize students to the degree to which individuals are committed to change.
+Students will be prepared to incorporate the identification of risk and assessment of readiness to change into written reports of workups of patients.
+These experiences should help the student develop an intimate understanding of the process of change and thereby increase empathy for patients attempting to adhere to challenging treatment regimens and improve their own health behaviors.